Calls for BLB Submissions:

 Building Leadership Bridges is our book series of annual volumes that capture the best contemporary thinking about leadership from a diverse range of scholars, practitioners, and educators working in the field of leadership and leadership studies.
 In keeping with the mission of the ILA, the book series connects ways of researching, imagining, and experiencing leadership across cultures, over time, and around the world.
 Since 2011, the series has been published by Jossey-Bass/Wiley.

-2013's volume The Embodiment of Leadership was recently released.
-ILA Members were mailed their complementary copy at the end of May.
+2014's volume Leading with Spirit, Presence, and Authenticity is expected to be released in April, 2014.
+Complimentary copies to ILA members will be mailed at the end of May.
 Non-Members are welcome to order their copies from the ILA or their favorite bookstore.

 The Embodiment of Leadership